No. 254 Squadron RAF: World War Two

-The unit operated Bristol Blenheims until 1942, before re-equipping with the Bristol Beaufighter.
+The unit operated Bristol Blenheim IVFs equipped as long-range fighters with a ventral gun pack, until 1942, before re-equipping with the Bristol Beaufighter.
 In 1941 the unit introduced torpedoes and primarily operated in an anti-shipping role for the rest of the war, with a focus on anti-U-boat work from early 1945.

 In October 1946 they re-numbered as No. 42 Squadron RAF.